yuzibo/Python3-remove-watermarks/README.md

 ### environment
 `pdf2image`: pip3 install pdf2image

 `scikit-image`: pip3 install scikit-image

 `pathlib`: pip3 install pathlib

 ### usage
-Change pdf path in watermark.py for your owm pdf file locations.
-Then `python3 watermark.py` Output will be in the same dir.
+1. Change pdf path in watermark.py for your owm pdf file locations.
+Then

+`python3 watermark.py`

+Output will be in the same dir.

+2. python3 rm_mark.py
+Execute another pythron program to remove watermarks that [from here](https://stackoverflow.com/questions/32125281/removing-watermark-out-of-an-image-using-opencv)

 ### todo
 1. It is plan to use opencv to drop watermark.